December 6, 2022

 1. File early

 We’ve said this already, but it really can’t be said enough.
 Though the FAFSA deadline may not be until June 30 after the school year in question, you should file much earlier than that.
+Hitting the priority filing deadline for your school or state can help you get much more aid.

 Many schools and states require that you file before the school year begins to be eligible for any aid they offer.